gatewayprogrammingschool/BodyAndBrain/markdown_output/Manual.md

 ### Reptilian

-Few creatures thrive in lakes, marshes and swamps, so Reptilians are one of two races, along with [Orcs](#feline) that evolved naturally.
+Few creatures thrive in lakes, marshes and swamps, so Reptilians are one of two races, along with [Felines](#feline) that evolved naturally.
 As such they are most well adapted to their surroundings than any other race.
 The are capable of very fast bursts of muscle twitch, lending them great [Strength](#strength), but being cold blooded, their [Agility](#agility) is less acute than other races.
 Their [Constitution](#constitution) is above average, but they are susceptible to [Cold  Attacks](#Cold).

 Reptilians, being naturally evolved, have a keen sense of their purpose in the world around them.
 They are the only race to seek out the meaning of life itself, and that has led them to the highest [Piety](#piety) as their studious lives have given them insight into all of the Gods and they draw strength from each as necessary, making them excellent [Clerics](#Clerics) and [Paladins](#Paladins).